Top

 70_20_10_budgeting_rule

-Managing your money wisely is more important than ever in 2025, especially with rising inflation impacting daily expenses.
-The 70-20-10 rule is a simple yet powerful budgeting strategy that helps you allocate 70% of your income to spending, 20% to savings and investments, and 10% to debt repayment or donations.
+Managing your money wisely is more important than ever in 2026, especially with rising inflation impacting daily expenses.
+The 70-20-10 rule is a simple yet powerful budgeting strategy that helps you allocate 70% of your income to spending for necessities, 20% to savings and investments, and 10% to wants, including debt repayment or donations.
 This rule is especially relevant now, as it offers a clear framework to balance your needs, grow your wealth, and stay financially secure despite economic uncertainties.

 Key Takeaways